FormidablePencil/Pao-System-App/README.md

 ## What is the pao system?

 The Pao system is a mnemonic device to allow one to memorizing long digits of numbers in a short amount of time.
-The idea is to convert digits into memorable images and arrange those images in some kind of story or "memory palace."
+The idea is to convert digits into memorable images and arrange those images in a so called "memory palace."

-Once the Pao system is learned one can potentially memorize hundreds of digits at a time and this technique can be used in a similar manner to memorize absolutely anything like another language or terminology which otherwise be difficult and boring.
-Watch a tutorial of this mnemonic device [here](https://youtu.be/R-gCm3gEFQE).
+Once the Pao system is learned one can potentially memorize hundreds of digits at a time and this technique can be used in a similar manner to memorize absolutely anything like another language or terminology which otherwise would be difficult and boring.
+Watch a tutorial of this mnemonic device [here](https://www.youtube.com/watch?v=R-gCm3gEFQE&feature=youtu.be&t=27).

 ## Purpose

-To learning such a system requires one to refer back to it every so often and putting it to practice in order to imprint it in the memory.
+To learning such a system requires one to refer back to it every so often and putting it to practice to imprint it in the memory.
 The Pao System app serves as a catalog and has a study mode to aid one in memorizing the system.

-## Video demo
+## Demo video

 https://youtu.be/-U7ysY2m1QE